What Your Gut Is Telling You: Symptoms You Shouldn’t Ignore

 • In rare cases, early signs of oesophageal cancer

-A gastroscopy (upper endoscopy) can help identify what’s causing the problem and allow for early treatment.
-With access to advanced imaging and consultant-led care, you can get the clarity and reassurance you need without delay.
+A gastroscopy (upper endoscopy) can help identify what's causing the problem and allow for early treatment.
+Access to advanced imaging and consultant-led care allows you to get the clarity and reassurance you need without delay.

 Unexplained Weight Loss or Fatigue